How To Best Organize a Walk In Pantry

 Now that you have eliminated the extras, the broken and the expired, and your items are grouped, you can easily see how much storage space and what kind of storage space each of these needs.

-So those really cute mesh wire galvanized steel bins?
+So those really cute wire mesh steel bins?
 They’re cute.
-You love them. so use them for napkins, for K-cups, for non-granular items.
+You love them.
+So use them for napkins, for K-cups, for non-granular items.

 You may notice I have one set of woven basket bins.
 Those were the first I purchased, and they will be the last.
 I love the look of them.
 I keep bottled items in three of them and onions and potatoes in the others.
 But the bottles don’t stay standing straight and the woven whicker is rough sliding in and out on the painted shelves.
 I may replace them if I find an option that: